 As the lawsuit details, the story began at 2 a.m. on November 26, when Erick found his wife unconscious on the kitchen floor.
 At the time, she was 14 weeks’ pregnant with the couple’s second child.

-Soon after that, she was taken to John Peter Smith Hospital, where Erick Munoz claims he was told his wife “was for all purposes brain dead.”
+Soon after that, she was taken to John Peter Smith Hospital, where Erick Munoz says he was told that his wife “was for all purposes brain dead.”
 The family also says the fetus may have been deprived of oxygen.